Saving Money Implementing Aviation SMS

 Common Scenarios for Aviation SMS Database Configurations

-A homogenous company with fewer than 100 employees operating at a single location will commonly have:
+A homogeneous company with fewer than 100 employees operating at a single location will commonly have:

 - One safety portal with one division.

-By homogenous, I'm referring to a single type of operation, such as an:
+By homogeneous, I'm referring to a single type of operation, such as an:

 - Helicopter operator;